-From time to time, we and the Advisor may be a party to certain legal proceedings incidental to the normal course of our business, including the enforcement of our rights under contracts with our portfolio companies.
-While we cannot predict the outcome of these legal proceedings with certainty, we do not expect that these proceedings will have a material effect on our consolidated financial statements.
+From time to time, the Company and the Advisor may be a party to certain legal proceedings incidental to the normal course of its business, including the enforcement of its rights under contracts with its portfolio companies.
+Further, third parties may try to seek to impose liability on the Company in connection with the activities of its portfolio companies.
+While the Company cannot predict the outcome of these legal proceedings with certainty, it does not expect that these proceedings will have a material effect on its consolidated financial statements.

-As previously disclosed, we were named as a defendant, together with 52nd Street Capital Advisors LLC ("52nd Street"), our former investment adviser, and certain other defendants, in two wrongful death and personal injury actions that were filed by the families of the three decedents and certain injured persons (the "Plaintiffs") on June 22, 2012 and August 23, 2012, in the Circuit Court of Hancock County in West Virginia (the "Litigation").
-The cases, which were consolidated, involved three deaths and personal injuries to other employees that occurred on December 9, 2010 at the facilities of one of our portfolio companies.

-We and 52nd Street settled the Litigation effective November 28, 2016 for \$17,500,000 in exchange for the release and dismissal of all of Plaintiffs' claims against us and 52nd Street.
+As previously disclosed, the Company was named as a defendant, together with the Previous Advisor, and certain other defendants, in two wrongful death and personal injury actions that were filed by the families of the three decedents and certain injured persons (the "Plaintiffs") on June 22, 2012 and August 23, 2012, in the Circuit Court of Hancock County in West Virginia (the "Litigation").
+The cases, which were consolidated, involved three deaths and personal injuries to other employees that occurred on December 9, 2010 at the facilities of one of the Company's portfolio companies.
+The Company and the Previous Advisor settled the Litigation effective November 28, 2016 for \$17,500,000 in exchange for the release and dismissal of all of Plaintiffs' claims against the Company and Previous Advisor.